SAP-archive/cloud-ariba-discovery-rfx-to-external-marketplace-ext/README.md

 ## Create a Discovery RFX Publication to External Marketplace Application in Ariba Developer Portal

 You already have an account for Ariba Developer Portal.
-Open the [guide](https://developer.ariba.com/api/guides) and follow the steps to create a new SAP Ariba Open APIs application that will be used against Ariba Open APIs sandbox environment.
+Open the [guide](https://developer.ariba.com/api/guides) and follow the steps to create a new SAP Ariba Open APIs application that will be used against SAP Ariba Open APIs sandbox environment.
 At the end, you should have an application key related to the SAP Ariba Open APIs application.
 You will need it in order to call the Discovery RFX Publication to External Marketplace API, the sandbox environment.

 >Note: when working against Open API sandbox environment, you will have only an application key.
 When you enable your SAP Ariba Open APIs application for production usage, you will get an OAuth access token as well.
 In that case, just add the access token to the Java application destination.

->Note: to enable the Ariba Open APIs application for production usage, follow the guide on the [Ariba Open APIs Developer Portal](https://developer.ariba.com/api/guides).
+>Note: to enable the SAP Ariba Open APIs application for production usage, follow the guide on the [SAP Ariba Open APIs Developer Portal](https://developer.ariba.com/api/guides).

 <a name="build_deploy"/>

 ## Build and Deploy the Application on SAP Cloud Platform

 You have already downloaded or cloned the Public Sourcing extension application.
 Now you have to build the application and deploy it on the SAP Cloud Platform.
-There are two paths you can choose from:
+To do that, use one of the following tools:

-* using the SAP Cloud Platform Cockpit
+* SAP Cloud Platform Cockpit
-* using the Eclipse IDE
+* Eclipse IDE

 <a name="build_deploy_cockpit"/>